Classifying Anomalies THrough Outer Density Estimation (CATHODE): Results

 Figure~\ref{fig:comparison} shows the receiver operating characteristic (ROC) curves and the SIC curves of the different anomaly detection methods trained on our baseline dataset.
 As described in Section~\ref{sec:dataset}, this consists of 1000 signal events injected into the full background sample, of which 772 are in the SR. The curves in Fig.~\ref{fig:comparison} show the median value and 68\% confidence bands of 10 independent trainings, where all steps of each method (e.g.\ both density estimator and classifier for \cathode{}) have been reinitialized in each run.
 Note that, at this stage, we do not explore the variance due to different realizations of the signal or background events (e.g.\ different choices of the 1000 signal events in the mock data); later in this section, when we explore the performance at smaller $S/B$, the effect of this variation will be included.

-We see that overall, \cathode{} either matches or hugely outperforms the other weakly supervised methods (\anode{} and \cwola{} Hunting) across the entire range of signal efficiencies.
-At lower signal efficiencies, \cathode{} reaches a maximum SIC of 14 compared to \anode{}'s 6.5 and \cwola{} Hunting's 8.5.
-This means that \cathode{} reaches an improvement that is approximately {\it double} that of the other two methods.
+We see that overall, \cathode{} outperforms the other weakly supervised methods across a wide range of signal efficiencies --- a factor of more than 2 compared to \anode{} and a factor of 1.3--2 compared to \cwola{} Hunting.
+At lower signal efficiencies, \cathode{} reaches a maximum SIC of 14, which represents a significant improvement compared to \anode{}'s 6.5 and \cwola{} Hunting's 11.
 A more detailed comparison of \cathode{} with the other methods is as follows:

 \begin{itemize}